-This morning we depart the Serengeti and travel over to the Ngorongoro Crater, a landscape that is spectacular to view from above and below.
+As we reach Ngorongoro Crater, we witness a landscape that is spectacular to view from above and below.
 Your first view from the rim down into this fabled crater is unforgettable!
-Either today or tomorrow, those that wish to can visit a Massai Village to learn more about Massai culture.
+Either today or tomorrow, those that wish can visit a Maasai Village to learn more about Maasai culture.
 After settling in, we spend the late afternoon birding and watching for wildlife from the rim.